Vatroslav/tabu-app/doc/navbar_changes.md

 8. Removed the links from the navbar.
 9. Updated the navbar styles to set the background color to white, position it behind the big logo from index.html, and set the height to 77px.
 10. Adjusted the z-index of the navbar to -2 and set its position to absolute with top: 0, left: 0, and width: 100%.
+11. Moved the content of the Results page to begin below the navbar, ensuring no content overlaps with the navbar.
+12. Increased the margin to 97px to ensure the content is not stuck to the navbar.

 ## Files Modified
 - `src/components/Navbar.vue`